This demo was

 connections to benchmark, the second parameter indicates the

-address and port of the TLS terminator (stunnel
+address and port of the TLS terminator (stunnel in this

-demo) and the value of the -groups
+demo) and the value of the -groups option restricts the

-as the group for the key
+client to only use SNTRUP761 as the group for the key

 exchange.

-Alternative groups of interest include SNTRUP857
+Alternative groups of interest include SNTRUP857, P-256

-and X25519
+and X25519.

 The client side instructions for the demo recommend using

-when building engntru
+-DCMAKE_BUILD_TYPE=Debug when building engntru.

 This configuration is useful to observe individual key